-Task Instructions

-Reopen a sprint Click

-Edit a sprint Click

-Delete a sprint Click

-View a sprint in the issue navigator Click ···· > View sprint in issue navigator.
+Task Instructions Reopen a sprint Click > Reopen sprint.
+The sprint, and its issues, will be moved back to the scrum board.
+Edit a sprint Click > Edit sprint to edit a sprint's name or goal.
+Delete a sprint Click > Delete sprint.
+The sprint, and its issues, will be deleted forever.
+View a sprint in the issue navigator Click > View sprint in issue navigator.